AmokSolderer/APC/DOC/Settings.md

 Games with a credit display show 00 for System Settings and 01 for Game Settings in the left two digits.
 The number of the setting currently being shown appears in the right two digits of the credit display.
 This is important for pre System11 displays as they can show only numbers and no menu text.

 For pre Sys11 displays all text settings are represented by their item number as shown in the tables.
 For example, if a pre Sys11 display is selected and the credit display shows 00 01 you have selected the System Settings and the 'Active Game' setting is currently being shown.
 An early System11 display (upper display row alphanumerical and lower row numerical) will still try to show the name of the currently selected game as a text which is not perfect, but good enough.
-A pre System11 display will show the item number instead and if there is a 3 stated in the player 4 display then you're in USBcontrol mode.
+A pre System11 display will show the item number instead and if there is a 3 stated in the player 4 display then you're in Remote Control mode.

 ## System Settings